 It is a fact that homes will settle over the years.
 This is perfectly normal and nothing to worry about.
 However, knowing when to call in a foundation repair expert will help alleviate unnecessary anxiety and worry.
 Let’s discuss some of the signs that will determine whether you have normal settling or need a foundation repair for your Houston home.

 1. Foundation cracks; wall and floor cracks.

 It is normal to have cracks in your walls that happen 2-3 years after the home has been built.
-This is called settling and it happens when the ground starts shifting under your foundation.
-So how do we determine if the cracks you’re seeing in the walls warrant a foundation repair?
-1/16 inch cracks are quite common when a home starts to settle.
-These hairline cracks should be vertical and they should be between 2-6 inches in length.
-Having horizontal cracks of any size will indicate that you have more than the normal settling.
-Having horizontal cracks or vertical cracks that are larger than a 1/16 inch is an indication that you should call in an expert to see if your home needs a foundation repair.
+This is called “normal” settling, and it happens when the ground starts shifting under your foundation.
+So, how do we determine if the cracks you’re seeing in the walls warrant a foundation repair?

+A 1/16-inch crack is quite common when a home starts to settle.
+These hairline cracks should be vertical and should be between 2-6 inches in length.
+Having horizontal and diagonal cracks of any size will indicate that you have more than just the “normal” settling.
+As well, having horizontal, diagonal, or vertical cracks that are larger than 1/16 inch is an indication that you should call in an expert to see if your home needs a foundation repair.

 2. A sinking foundation.

 When looking at the outside of your home, you may notice that one side appears higher than the other.
 You can also have a home that is buckling in the middle.
 Or when you look at your front porch, it may seem to be sinking in the middle.
 Any of these signs indicate potential foundation issues that should be checked out by a structural engineer to see if a foundation repair is required.
 Your house may need to be lifted up and have interior or exterior piers installed in order to fix the issue.